 Long Term Services and Support

-Long-term services and support currently are a patchwork of programs, which include home-based, community-based and institutional care.
-Both quality and site of delivery vary widely from state to state.
-The Americans with Disabilities Act of 1992 states consumers in need of care and assistance, because of limitations due to physical, mental, or emotional conditions, shall have it delivered in their or their family’s choice of the least restrictive setting.
-Courts have held this to be true no matter what the age of the person under consideration.
+Long-term services and supports (LTSS) are currently a range of programs which include home-based, community-based, and institutional care.
+Coordination, cost, quality, and site of delivery vary widely from state to state.
+LTSS evolved out of federal legislation beginning with Medicare, Medicaid and the Older Americans Act of 1965, was further enhanced by the Americans with Disabilities Act of 1990, and the Olmstead Act of 1999.
+The Olmstead Act, through its integration mandate, states that “consumers in need of care and assistance because of limitations due to physical, mental, or emotional conditions shall have services delivered in their or their family’s choice of the least restrictive setting.”
+Courts have held this to be true no matter the age of the person under consideration.

-- Public education about the need for long-term services and support and the availability of financing options.
+- Public education about the need for LTSS and the availability of financing options.

-- Effective integration of long-term services and support policies into our nation’s overall health care policy.
+- Effective integration of LTSS policies into our nation’s overall health care policies.

-- The roles of both the private and public sectors in providing for quality long-term services and support.
+- Involvement of both the private and public sectors in providing for quality LTSS.

-- For Medicaid to be retained as a safety net available to people in all settings and to help protect against spousal impoverishment, until comprehensive long-term care financing is in place.
+- Medicaid to be retained as a safety net available to people in all settings, including their own homes, and to help protect against spousal and generational impoverishment, until comprehensive affordable long-term care financing is in place and available to everyone.

-- That the coordination of services and caregiver education and training be provided by Aging Life Care™ / care managers.
+- The coordination of services and caregiver education and training to be provided by Aging Life Care™ / care managers.

-- That the right of competent older adults to make their own care decisions be respected and, they be provided with educational support and information to make those decisions.
+- The right of competent older adults to make their own care decisions and to be provided with educational support and information to make those decisions.